Turangalîla-Symphonie

-The Turangalîla-Symphonie is the only symphony by Olivier Messiaen (1908–1992).
-It was written for an orchestra of large forces from 1946 to 1948 on a commission by Serge Koussevitzky in his wife's memory for the Boston Symphony Orchestra.
+The Turangalîla-symphonie is the only symphony by the French composer Olivier Messiaen (1908–1992).
+It was written for an orchestra of large forces from 1946 to 1948 on a commission by Serge Koussevitzky for the Boston Symphony Orchestra, with two soloists playing piano and ondes Martenot.
 Along with the Quatuor pour la fin du temps, the symphony is one of the composer's most notable works.

-The premiere was in Boston on 2 December 1949, conducted by Leonard Bernstein.
+Leonard Bernstein conducted the premiere in Symphony Hall in Boston on 2 December 1949, followed by the New York City première at Carnegie Hall on 10 December (Messiaen's 41st birthday).
+The latter two performances included an intermission after the fifth movement and were the only work on the programme.
 The commission did not specify the duration, orchestral requirements or style of the piece, leaving the decisions to the composer.
-Koussevitzky was billed to conduct the premiere, but fell ill, and the task fell to the young Bernstein.
-Bernstein has been described as "the ideal conductor for it, and it made Messiaen's name more widely known".
-Yvonne Loriod, who later became Messiaen's second wife, was the piano soloist, and Ginette Martenot played the ondes Martenot for the first and several subsequent performances.
+Koussevitzky was scheduled to conduct the première, but fell ill, and the task fell to Bernstein, who never again conducted the work.
+Yvonne Loriod, who later became Messiaen's second wife, was the piano soloist, and Ginette Martenot played the ondes Martenot for these first performances.

-From 1953, Yvonne's sister Jeanne Loriod was the ondes Martenot player in many performances and recordings.
+From 1953 on, Yvonne's sister Jeanne Loriod was the ondes Martenot player in many performances and recordings.

 Concept

-While most of Messiaen's compositions are religious in inspiration, at the time of writing the symphony the composer was fascinated by the myth of Tristan and Isolde, and the Turangalîla Symphony forms the central work in his trilogy of compositions concerned with the themes of romantic love and death; the other pieces are Harawi for piano with soprano and Cinq rechants for unaccompanied trios of soprani, alti, tenors, and basses.
-It is considered one of the greatest musical compositions of the 20th century; being described by its commissioner as 'the most important piece of classical music ever written since Igor Stravinsky's The Rite of Spring'.
+While most of Messiaen's compositions are religious in inspiration, at the time of writing the symphony the composer was fascinated by the myth of Tristan and Iseult.
+Turangalîla forms the central work in his trilogy of compositions concerned with the themes of romantic love and death; the other pieces are Harawi for piano with soprano and Cinq rechants for unaccompanied trios of soprani, alti, tenors, and basses.
+It is considered one of the greatest musical compositions of the twentieth century, being described by its commissioner as 'the most important piece of classical music ever written since Igor Stravinsky's The Rite of Spring'.
 A typical performance runs around 80 minutes in length.
-Messiaen famously summarised the entire symphony as being "a love song; a hymn to joy."
+Messiaen once summarised the entire symphony as being "a love song; a hymn to joy."

-Although the concept of a rhythmic scale corresponding to the chromatic scale of pitches occurs in Messiaen's work as early as 1944, in the Vingt regards sur l'enfant-Jésus (a work Messiaen quotes in the fourth movement), the arrangement of such durations into a fixed series occurs for the first time in the opening episode of the movement "Turangalîla 2" in this work, and is an important historical step toward the concept of integral serialism.
+Although the concept of a rhythmic scale corresponding to the chromatic scale of pitches occurs in Messiaen's work as early as 1944 in his Vingt regards sur l'enfant-Jésus (a suite Messiaen quotes in the fourth movement), the arrangement of such durations into a fixed series occurs for the first time in the opening episode of the work's seventh movement, Turangalîla 2, and is an important historical step toward the concept of integral serialism.

 The title of the work, and those of its movements, were a late addition to the project, chosen after Messiaen made a list of the work's movements.
 He described the name in his letters from 1947 to 1948.
 He derived the title from two Sanskrit words, turaṅga (तुरङ्ग) and līlā (लीला), which he explained thus: